aerosoul94/PS-HDD-Tools/Developers.md

 `git submodule update --init`

 To generate the project files using CMake, run the following command:

-`mkdir build && cd build && cmake ../`
+`cmake -S . -B build/`

-This will create a build directory with your generated project files.
+This will create a `build` directory with your generated project files.

 ### Building
 Optionally, you can also build using CMake with the following command:

-`cmake --build ./`
+`cmake --build ./build`

 ## Using the Core Library
 First we need to set up a `DiskConfig`.
 We create a `FileDiskStream` which, internally, just wraps an `std::ifstream` to provide a stream that the library will read raw, unprocesssed data from a file.
 Then we load our keys file to memory and pass that to the `DiskConfig` as well.